raspberrypilearning/pick-your-favourite/en/step_9.md

 --- task ---

 Open `index.html` and add a new button to the `drop-down-options` `<div>`.

-Use the `onclick` attribute to call your new function and change the content.
+Add the `onclick` attribute to call your new function that will change the content.

 --- /task ---

-You can repeat the steps above for as many options as you would like to add to your webpage.
+You can repeat the steps above for as many options as you would like to add to your webpage!

 --- /collapse ---